pangwong/pytorch-multi-label-classifier/README.md

 A [pytorch](https://github.com/pytorch/pytorch) implemented classifier for Multiple-Label classification.
 You can easily ```train```, ```test``` your multi-label classification model and ```visualize``` the training process.
 Below is an example visualizing the training of one-label classifier.
-If you have more than one attributes, no doubt than all the loss and accuracy curves of each attribute will show on web browser orderly.
+If you have more than one attributes, no doubt that all the loss and accuracy curves of each attribute will show on web browser orderly.

 Loss             |  Accuracy
 :-------------------------:|:-------------------------: